 Weight – The 3/4” diamond top mats weight 4.2 Lbs. / square foot.

 Recommended Uses – The 3/4” thick diamond top interlocking mats have been used as horse stall mats, general barn mats, cow mats, pig mats, and horse trailer flooring.
-In addition, these mats have been used as dog kennel flooring and in any other place where pet, barn, or animal matting would be useful.
+In addition, these mats have been used as dog kennel flooring, dog training flooring and in any other place where pet, barn, or animal matting would be useful.

 Diamond pattern mats are easy to clean and maintain.
 Maintenance of these rubber mats typically includes: